 Dave worked on the archaeological field crew at Fort Loudoun in 1976 and was later a very active participant in the upland archaeological survey work on the Tellico Archaeological Project.
 He became deeply interested in paleoethnobotany and eventually wrote his M.A. thesis on the paleoethnobotany of the Late Woodland Mason phase for the Normandy Archaeological Project.

 In 1980-1981, Dave and I wrestled with some unusual paintings of ancient bison and human figures on the walls and ceiling of the Cave of the Medallions near Smyrna, Tennessee.
 The two bison were painted in profile with a combination of black and reddish brown pigments.
 We suspected the paintings were fakes because the depicted even-toed ungulates were not American buffalo (Bison bison) but rather a species of bison dating to the Late Pleistocene epoch in Europe.
 Nonetheless, we decided to do a little deeper research after Dave collected a sample of the black paint, took it back to the paleoethnobotany laboratory at UTK, and quickly discovered that it contained ground up eastern red cedar (Juniperus virginiana) charcoal.
 This was during the early years of Charlie Faulkner’s ground-breaking work on mud and rock art in Tennessee caves, and he came along with us on one of our trips to the cave.
 Dave and I excavated a small test unit beneath the first bison painting (on the cave ceiling near the main entrance) and found no evidence of prehistoric or recent human activity.
 No evidence of ancient human activity was apparent at other locations within this short, narrow cave.
 My later background research on recorded and unrecorded speleological visits to the cave indicated rather clearly that the paintings were indeed fakes.
 They had been applied to the interior surfaces of the cave between 1955 and 1962.
 Someone had taken significant time, energy, and care in recreating an ancient European ritual atmosphere in this cave.
-Unfortunately, our attempts to definitively identify the contemporary artists who executed the paintings proved futile.
+Unfortunately, early personal attempts to definitively identify the contemporary artists who executed the paintings proved futile, but our friend H.C.
+“Buddy” Brehm later took up the search with some eventual success.

 One other memorable archaeological adventure came in 1982 when Dave and I performed Phase II archaeological testing at the Marshall site, which was located on Terrace-0 of the French Broad River near Morristown, Tennessee.
 It was in the dead of winter—a very cold and wet winter with a lot of wind out on the river flats and a fluctuating high water table.
 We would excavate a 5-ft square down to a depth of about 2 ft, come back a couple of days later (after the water table had risen), and find that our square was filled with water.
 It rained or snowed every other day.
 Bailing out test units and fighting against the rising groundwater became a day-in and day-out affair.
 We were always cold, wet, and covered in mud.
 Somewhere in the testing process, I came down with a really nasty sinus infection and sore throat, one of the worst infections ever.
 It persisted for weeks, and my doctor threw tons of medication at it to no avail.
 Finally, I had to just go home, crawl into bed, and wait it out.
 We finished the fieldwork successfully by early spring, but the very thought of doing winter field archaeology in upper East Tennessee is still not a pleasant one for me.
 The formal preface to the site report contained a cautionary note to the Tennessee Department of Transportation (TDOT) about the relative wisdom of doing future Phase II testing in this sort of terrestrial environment during upper East Tennessee winters.
 Clearly, Dave was more rugged and adaptable to such difficult field circumstances than me and my immune system.